The author is a guitarist and bassist with over 35 years of experience as a musician.

 A handful of rock bands have made so huge an impact that they literally changed the music world.
 Count Van Halen among them.
 For decades, they were one of the biggest bands in the world.
 In their heyday, they sold millions of albums and packed enormous arenas for their legendary live shows.
 Even today, many of their songs are staples on rock radio.

 Van Halen’s classic lineup consisted of some of the most iconic figures in rock history.
-The band is centered around the Van Halen brothers–Alex on drums and Eddie on guitar–who are both phenomenal musicians.
+The band was centered around the Van Halen brothers–Alex on drums and Eddie on guitar–who were both phenomenal musicians.
 Michael Anthony was on bass.
-David Lee Roth was the front man from the early days until he left in 1985 to pursue a solo career.
-At that point, ex-Montrose front man Sammy Hagar gave up his own successful solo career to join the group.
+David Lee Roth was the frontman from the early days until he left in 1985 to pursue a solo career.
+At that point, ex-Montrose frontman Sammy Hagar gave up his own successful solo career to join the group.

 That’s Eddie Van Halen of course, and this article will largely center on how his sound changed, for better or worse, on each of their albums.
 If you are a guitar player looking to learn more about Eddie and why he’s considered among the most important rock guitarists of all time the albums on this list are a great place to start.

 Or, maybe you’re simply a fan of good rock music and you miss the days when musicianship mattered.
 If modern music is making you ill, the mighty Van Halen is certainly one of the cures.

 But where should you start?
 Here are my top 10 Van Halen albums of all time.
 You start at the top, and you work your way down.